Totally geodesic submanifolds in exceptional symmetric spaces: Introduction

 \begin{maintheorem} Let $M=G/K$ be an irreducible exceptional symmetric space of non-compact type.
 Let $\Sigma$ be a maximal totally geodesic submanifold of~$M$.
 Then $\Sigma$ is isometric to one of the spaces listed in Tables~\ref{table:g2}, \ref{table:f4}, \ref{table:e6}, \ref{table:e7}, \ref{table:e8} at the end of this article.
 Conversely, every space listed in these tables can be isometrically embedded as a maximal totally geodesic submanifold of~$M$. \end{maintheorem}

-Since non-semisimple maximal totally geodesic submanifolds have been classified by Berndt, Olmos and Rodr\'{\i}guez~\cite{BO1}, it suffices to study semisimple maximal totally geodesic submanifolds.
+Since non-semisimple maximal totally geodesic submanifolds of irreducible symmetric spaces have been classified by Berndt and Olmos~\cite{BO1}, it suffices to study semisimple maximal totally geodesic submanifolds.
 The proof of Theorem~\ref{mainth:a} uses a correspondence between maximal semisimple totally geodesic submanifolds and certain subalgebras of the Lie algebra of the isometry group.
-Note that a maximal semisimple totally geodesic submanifold need not be maximal, since it might be contained in a non-semisimple maximal totally geodesic submanifold.
+Note that a maximal semisimple totally geodesic submanifold needs not be maximal, since it might be contained in a non-semisimple maximal totally geodesic submanifold.
 While there is no classification of the relevant subalgebras, we construct a set which contains all of them.
 Then it remains to decide which of these subalgebras give rise to maximal totally geodesic submanifolds.
 In order to do so, we develop some criteria for maximality.

 We would like to remark that our methods can be used to classify maximal totally geodesic submanifolds in symmetric spaces whose isometry group has rank less or equal than eight.
-Therefore, one could list all totally geodesic submanifolds up to isometry in symmetric spaces with isometry group of rank less or equal than eight, in particular, in exceptional symmetric spaces.
+Therefore, one could list all maximal totally geodesic submanifolds up to isometry in symmetric spaces with isometry group of rank less than or equal to eight.
+However, in this work we content ourselves with listing the classification in the exceptional symmetric spaces.

 Onishchik~\cite{Onishchikindex} introduced an invariant of symmetric spaces concerning totally geodesic submanifolds called index, which is defined as the minimal codimension of a totally geodesic proper submanifold.
 Berndt, Olmos and Rodr\'iguez~\cite{BO1,BO2,BO3,BO4,BO5} have computed the index~$i(M)$ of every irreducible symmetric space~$M$.
 In particular, they proved what they called the \emph{Index Conjecture}~\cite{BO1}.
 It states that in an irreducible symmetric space of non-compact type $M\neq \mathsf{G}^2_2/\mathsf{SO}_4$, there is some reflective submanifold~$\Sigma$ of~$M$ whose codimension equals the index of~$M$.